holochain/holochain-rust/doc/holochain_101/src/bridging.md

 handle = "sample-bridge"
 ```

-Then on the caller DNA you have to initiate the bridge call using `hdk::call` likt this:
+Then on the caller DNA you have to initiate the bridge call using `hdk::call` like this:

 ```rust
     let response = match hdk::call(